Import Excel workbooks into Power BI Desktop

-|Object in Excel Workbook||Final Result in Power BI Desktop file|
+|Object in Excel workbook||Final result in Power BI Desktop file|

 |Power Query queries||All Power Query queries from Excel are converted to queries in Power BI Desktop.
-If there were Query Groups defined in the Excel Workbook, the same organization will be replicated in Power BI Desktop.
-All queries are loaded unless they were set to “Only Create Connection” in Excel.
-The Load behavior can be customized from the Properties dialog in the Home tab of Query Editor in Power BI Desktop.|
+If there are query groups defined in the Excel Workbook, the same organization is replicated in Power BI Desktop.
+All queries are loaded unless they're set to Only Create Connection in the Import Data Excel dialog box.
+The load behavior is customized by selecting Properties from the Home tab of Power Query Editor in Power BI Desktop.|

-|Power Pivot External Data Connections||All Power Pivot External Data Connections will be converted to queries in Power BI Desktop.|
+|Power Pivot external data connections||All Power Pivot external data connections are converted to queries in Power BI Desktop.|

-|Data Model Calculated Columns, Measures, Data Categories and Relationships||These Data Model objects are converted to the equivalent objects in Power BI Desktop.
-Note that there are certain Data Categories that are not available in Power BI Desktop yet, such as Image.
-In these cases, the Data Category information will be reset for the columns in question.|
+|Data model calculated columns, measures, KPIs, data categories, and relationships||These data model objects are converted to the equivalent objects in Power BI Desktop.
+Note there are certain data categories that aren't available in Power BI Desktop, such as Image.
+In these cases, the data category information is reset for the columns in question.|

-|Power View Worksheets||A new report page is created for each Power View worksheet in Excel.
+|Power View worksheets||A new report page is created for each Power View worksheet in Excel.
 The name and order of these report pages match the original Excel workbook.|

 Are there any limitations to importing a workbook?

-- Hierarchies: This type of Data Model object is currently not supported in Power BI Desktop.
-As such, hierarchies are skipped as part of importing an Excel Workbook into Power BI Desktop.
+- Hierarchies: This type of data model object is currently not supported in Power BI Desktop.
+As such, hierarchies are skipped as part of importing an Excel workbook into Power BI Desktop.

-- Binary data columns: This type of Data Model column is currently not supported in Power BI Desktop.
-Binary Data columns are removed from the resulting table in Power BI Desktop.
+- Binary data columns: This type of data model column is currently not supported in Power BI Desktop.
+Binary data columns are removed from the resulting table in Power BI Desktop.